On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Conditioning Analysis

 \subsection{Dynamic Decomposition}

-We have isolated condition~\eqref{eq:global_conv_cond} as a sufficient condition to ensure global convergence of, e.g., a gradient descent.
+We have isolated condition~\eqref{eq:global_conv_cond} as a sufficient condition to ensure convergence of, e.g., a gradient descent, to global minima.
 It remains to consider whether this assumption can be satisfied on concrete examples.
 Note that assumption~\eqref{eq:global_conv_cond} requires $\dimctrl \geq \dimstate$.
-While the underlying continuous control problem may have less control variables than state variables, by considering multiple steps of a simple Euler discretization method, we may still ensure the validity of assumption~\eqref{eq:global_conv_cond}.
+While the underlying continuous control problem may have less control variables than state variables, by considering multiple steps of a simple Euler discretization method, we may still ensure the validity of~\eqref{eq:global_conv_cond} as illustrated in Example~\ref{exm:suff_cond_pendulum}.